magicbell/magicbell-swift/README.md

 github "magicbell-io/magicbell-swift" "1.0.0"
 ```

 Then, run `carthage update --use-xcframeworks --platform [iOS|macOS] --no-use-binaries` (selecting the desired platform) to resolve dependencies.

-Finally add the `MagicBell.xcframework` to your project linked frameworks, together with the other dependencies resolved by Carthage.
+Add the `MagicBell.xcframework` to your project-linked frameworks, together with the other dependencies resolved by Carthage.

 ## The MagicBell Client